sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 ## Workflow definition with Conductor

-Once the theoretical aspects of the workflow are defined, including its tasks, input and output parameters, and so on, it's time to move on to the implementation using Orkes Conductor.
-Orkes Conductor uses a JSON file to define a workflow.
+Once the theoretical aspects of the workflow are defined, including its tasks, input and output parameters, and so on, it's time to move on to the implementation using Conductor.
+Conductor uses a JSON file to define a workflow.
 It becomes a one-to-one translation of what was previously done with some more information treated as metadata.
 These ones are very important because they specify task lifecycle, how many times a task must be retry in case of fall and so on.
-The structure of the JSON file becomes as follows:
+The basic structure of the JSON file becomes as follows:

 ```json
 {